DPBayes/dpdl/README.md

 ### Install dependencies

-`pip install torch timm datasets typer[all] optuna optuna-integration botorch torchmetrics pydantic peft torch-geometric-median`
+`pip install torch timm datasets typer[all] optuna optuna-integration botorch torchmetrics pydantic peft`

 We also need to install our own fork of Opacus, as we have some modifications there